canonical/saml-integrator-operator/README.md

 offerings and virtual machines or bare metal.

-As such, the charm makes it easy to manage and propagate SAML configuration, while giving the freedom to deploy on the Kubernetes platform of their choice.
+As such, the charm makes it easy to manage and propagate SAML configuration, while giving the freedom to deploy on the substrate of their choice.

 For DevOps or SRE teams this charm will make operating any charm leveraging SAML authentication simple and straightforward through Juju's clean interface.